 translator must invent enough statements to terminate all open

-control structures which preceed the “TO
+control structures which preceed the “TO”.
+The programmer who

 modularizes his program into a collection of relatively short